bratpeki/truedark-vim/README.md

 A true dark theme.
 For Vim.
 Duh.

 ## About truedark-vim
 truedark-vim is a colorscheme for Vim8.
 It has a pure, #000000, black background.
-And also a bunch of colors from all around color spectrum!
+And also a bunch of colors from all around the color spectrum!
 Yay!

 ## Installation
 truedark-vim can be installed manually into the `$VIM\vimxx\colors\` folder, where `xx` refers to the version of Vim you are using, ex. `82`.